How Much Does it Cost to Road Trip Through Europe from the UK? [2025]

 The Road Trip

-Our Europe road trip spanned 24 days, covering Belgium, Luxembourg, Germany, and Switzerland.
+Our Europe road trip spanned 24 days, covering Belgium, Luxembourg, Germany and Switzerland.
 If your trip is shorter, you can adjust the costs accordingly.
 Traveling in our campervan saved us on accommodation and we always found free camping spots by using Park4night, and our fuel costs covered most of our transport.

 For those without a campervan, consider traveling by car and camping in a tent to keep accommodation costs low and enjoy the outdoors.